Nebukam/mkfont/docs/_sources/docs/views/viewport-unicode.md

 - Holding {% include shortcut keys="Ctrl" %} toggle a slot selection state. i.e, if it's selected it will be unselected, and vice-versa.
 - Holding {% include shortcut keys="Shift" %} while selecting another slot will select all the slot between the last selected slot and the new one.
 - {% include shortcut keys="Ctrl A" %} will select everything available within the range.
-- See [Shortcuts](../shortcuts#in-the-viewport-unicode) for more infos.
+- See {% include lk id='Shortcuts' %} for more infos.

 > *Note that selection isn't lost if you click on an already selected item : this is by design.
 Instead, it will "bump" that item so it becomes the first item in the active selection.
-This is especially useful when editing large selection, as it allow you to change which glyphs are previewed in the [Glyph Inspector](inspector-glyph).*
+This is especially useful when editing large selection, as it allow you to change which glyphs are previewed in the {% include lk id='Glyph inspector' %}.*
 {: .comment}

 ## Slots